 Customer research can be done in two distinct ways: primary and secondary.

 Primary research is research you conduct yourself.
-In primary research, you collect the data yourself.
+In other words, in primary research, you collect the data yourself.
 Some examples of primary research are face-to-face interviews, surveys, and social media interactions.

-Secondary research is research carried out by someone else.
+Secondary research (or desk research) is research carried out by someone else.
 In secondary research, you make use of data that’s been collected by other people.
 A few examples of secondary research are forums or communities, industry reports, and online databases.

 Primary and secondary research can be further broken down into two kinds of data: qualitative and quantitative.